-- The pulmonary circuit: Carries the blood between the heart and lungs
+- Pulmonary circuit: Carries the blood between the heart and lungs

-- The systemic circuit: Carries the blood between the heart and the periphery
+- Systemic circuit: Carries the blood between the heart and the periphery

 This video tutorial will provide you with an overview of the anatomy and function of the cardiovascular system.